funivan/PhpTokenizer/doc/quick-intro.md

 # Quick Intro
-This library helps us to develop better software and refactor our code efficiently.
+This library helps us to develop better software and refactors our code efficiently.
 When I need to modify hundreds lines of code and I can not use my IDE for this task, I use `PhpTokenizer` library.
-Here is few cases how I use this library:
+There are some cases how I use this library:

-1. Change `$this->response()` to `$this->getResponse()` in methods which name starts with `action` word.
+1. Change `$this->response()` to `$this->getResponse()` in methods tat starts with `action` word.
-2. Add `public` keyword to all methods that does not have visibility keyword.
+2. Add `public` keyword to all methods that do not have visibility keyword.
 3. Replace old and unused code.
 4. Etc ...

-# How it workds
+# How it works
 For example you have php code.
 You load your code to `Collection` using `Collection::createFromString($code)` This function will create collection of tokens.
 You can already find and modify your code
 ```php